 The Red Meat Advisory Council (RMAC) is the peak body that represents the collective interests of the Australian red meat industry.

-RMAC is responsible for the development of the Meat Industry Strategic Plan (MISP) which provides the overarching strategic framework that enables the direction, measuring and reporting of overall industry progress for government and industry stakeholders.
+RMAC is responsible for the development of the Red Meat 2030 (formerly known as the Meat Industry Strategic Plan, or MISP) which provides the overarching strategic framework that enables the direction, measuring and reporting of overall industry progress for government and industry stakeholders.

 Levy payers are consulted by RMAC during the development of the five-year MISP.
 The peak industry councils subsequently develop sector specific (grassfed cattle, feedlot, sheepmeat, goats, live export) industry plans.

-MLA’s five-year corporate planning is cascaded out of the MISP, industry strategic plans and Commonwealth national rural R&D priorities.
-MLA’s five-year corporate plan is translated into annual operating plans that define MLA’s marketing and research and development strategies and programs.
+MLA’s five-year corporate planning is cascaded out of Red Meat 2030, industry strategic plans and Commonwealth national rural R&D priorities.
+MLA’s five-year strategic plan is translated into annual investment plans that define MLA’s marketing and research and development programs.

 Examples of areas where consultation occurs include: